By Tim Lambert

 In 1877 Birkenhead was incorporated (given a corporation and mayor) and a Town Hall was built in 1887.
 Meanwhile, the Mersey Railway Tunnel was opened in 1886.
 In 1896 electricity was generated in Birkenhead for the first time.

-By 1901 Birkenhead was a bustling town of 110,000.
+By 1901 Birkenhead was a bustling town.
 In that year electric ones replaced the horse-drawn trams.
 Buses, in turn, replaced them and the last trams ran in 1937.
 Meanwhile, the Mersey Tunnel opened in 1934.
 The same year a new Central Library opened in Birkenhead.
 However, the 1930s were years of mass unemployment and hardship in Birkenhead.

 Full employment returned with the Second World War although Birkenhead was bombed in 1940-1941.
 However, after the war, Birkenhead boomed and new council estates were built.
 For a time shipbuilding in Birkenhead prospered.
 However, in the 1970s and 1980s, it declined rapidly but it is now hoped there might be a Renaissance of shipbuilding.

 However, there were some improvements in Birkenhead.
 A Technical College opened in 1955.
 Arrowe Park Hospital opened in 1982.
-The Pyramid Centre opened in 1989.
+The Pyramids Shopping Centre opened in 1989.
 In the 1990s the docks and the historic center of Birkenhead were renovated.